sandiegojs/vanilla-browser-workshop/index.md

 - [getElementsByName](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByName)
 - [getElementsByTagName](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByTagName)

 We are going to focus on `querySelector`.
-This function behaves similiar to jQuery in that it allows you to specify a [css selector](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_Started/Selectors) that will be used to find the first matching node.
+This function behaves similiar to jQuery in that it allows you to specify a [css selector][css-selector] that will be used to find the first matching node.
 One of the nice feature of this function is that it is available both on the `document` as well as `element`.
 These mean you can take an existing element reference and query it for sub elements.

 Lets begin by selecting the input with a name attribute of `name`.

     var inputName = document.querySelector('input[name="name"]')

-This returns us an [`HTMLInputElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement) which has a `value` property available.
+This returns us an [`HTMLInputElement`][html-input] which has a `value` property available.
 Go ahead and set the value property to see an example of how you can change the DOM.

 	inputName.value = 'My new value!'